 The human body is amazingly adaptable, so it will adjust to your regimen after a while.
 By changing your routine (not necessarily the muscles you work) you can get a more effective workout.
 For example, sometimes you should use heavy weight (and consequently fewer reps) and sometimes lighter weight (and more reps).

-You should also change the actual lifts you do about every 6 weeks.
+You should also change the actual lifts you do at least every 6 weeks.
 For instance, when you work your shoulders you could lift a single bar with both hands, use barbells, or do handstand push-ups.
-All of these exercises work your shoulder, but in slightly different ways.
+All of these exercises work your shoulders, but in slightly different ways.

 You can vary the type of lift you do for any particular muscle as often as between workouts, but you should do it at least every 6 weeks.
 If not, your muscles will adjust to the particular exercise so it will be difficult to get any stronger unless you force change by altering your routine.